llimllib/node-esbuild-executable/README.md

 ## Building the code in this repository

+On a mac or linux computer:

+- clone this repository and cd into it
+- execute `make`

-On a mac or linux computer, execute `make` and you should end up with a `sum` binary in the `dist` folder, which will sum up all the numbers you pass to it.
+You should end up with a `sum` binary in the `dist` folder, which will be an executable file that sums up all the numbers you pass to it.

 For example: